SSRS Opinion Panel

 Rigorous Standards Combine Accuracy, Flexibility, and Affordability

-- Sub-population specific surveys such as surveys of Hispanics, people with specific health insurance statuses, caregivers, parents, registered voters, and people with different chronic health conditions
+- Design and implementation of subpopulation-specific surveys that leverage panelist profile data, such as for surveys of Hispanics, people with specific health insurance statuses, caregivers, parents, registered voters, and people with different chronic health conditions.

 The SSRS Opinion Panel is a multi-mode panel.
-All internet households participate via web and all non-internet households participate via phone.
+All internet respondents participate via web and all non-internet/web reluctant respondents participate via phone.
 SSRS’s own research on non-internet respondents suggests that more than 8 in 10 non-internet respondents are unwilling to take surveys via web.
-SSRS has therefore made a decision not to provide internet access to non-internet households as providing internet access does not effectively address the coverage bias of non-internet households.
-By definition, non-internet households need to be contacted via a non-internet mode.
+SSRS has therefore made a decision not to provide internet access to non-internet respondents as providing internet access does not effectively address the coverage bias of non-internet respondents.
+By definition, non-internet cases need to be contacted via a non-internet mode.

-For studies that need completion via a singular web mode yet seek to ensure national representation, the SSRS Advanced Methods team has developed a proprietary propensity weighting solution that takes estimates derived for the U.S. adult internet population and adjusts them to mirror the full U.S. adult population (see the section on weighting).
+For studies that need completion via a singular web mode yet seek to ensure national representation, the SSRS Methods, Analytics and Data Science (MADS) Group has developed a proprietary propensity weighting solution that takes estimates derived for the U.S. adult internet population and adjusts them to mirror the full U.S. adult population (see the section on weighting).

 SSRS web surveys comply with industry best practices.
 They are optimized for smartphone/mobile device administration and are adapted to all operating systems and browsers.

-Most recent research suggests that probability samples interviewed by telephone or the internet provides accurate data.
-Surveys of a probability sample combined with an opt-in sample are less accurate than surveys of full probability samples.
-Least accurate are internet surveys comprised entirely of opt-in panel sample.
-The SSRS Opinion Panel is a probability-based panel because it recruits randomly selected panelists from a probability-based sample source that reflects the full U.S. adult population (dual-frame RDD).
-Results obtained from this panel can statistically represent the U.S. adult population, with a known margin of error.
+Most recent research suggests that full probability samples provide the most accurate data.
+Surveys that utilize a probability sample combined with an opt-in sample are less accurate than surveys of full probability samples.
+Least accurate are surveys comprised entirely of opt-in panel sample*.
+The SSRS Opinion Panel is a fully probability-based panel because it recruits randomly selected panelists from a probability-based sample source that reflects the full U.S. adult population (ABS).
+Results obtained from this panel can statistically represent the target population with a known margin of error.
 Unlike typical opt-in panels, no one can “volunteer” to be part of the SSRS Opinion Panel.
 They must be selected randomly and invited to participate.